 Women: flats (open-toed for warmer weather, flat boots for cooler weather, leather or imitation in bold colors), more formal sneakers.
 Wedges or heels for those who prefer some height.
 Choose colors you enjoy, as it’s the silhouette that ultimately matters.

 Obviously, your outerwear is based on both your climate and your culture.
 The men of Seattle and Silicon Valley are both known for their obsession with Patagonia fleece vests.
-Check out Business Insider’s Why Silicon Valley Loves Fleece Vests for how this happened.
+Check out this interesting article from Business Insider’s Why Silicon Valley Loves Fleece Vests for how this happened.